nathancolgate/corps-of-engineers-pool-report/README.md

 Construction will happen in the fall of 2020.
 Specific construction activities covered in this report are a pool excavation with a footprint of approximately 2,423 square feet.
 The periods during which subsurface excavation activities will occur is no greater than 2 weeks.

-The pool will contain the water via a water tight liner of EPDM rubber (45 or 60 mil thick) or fiber reinforced polyethylene (24 or 30 mil thick) installed following the manufacturers recommendations.
+The pool water will be contained via a water tight liner (EPDM rubber, fiber reinforced polyethylene, or similar type) installed following the manufacturers recommendations.

 #### Kansas River Levee Station